 - Always make sure that the other dogs in your home are current on their vaccines.

-- Only let your puppy access a fenced yard, and, if your neighbor has a dog, make sure to let them know your pup has not been completely vaccinated yet.
+- Only let your puppy access a fenced yard or one bounded by an invisible dog fence.
+If your neighbor has a dog, make sure to let them know your pup has not been completel vaccinated yet.

 Socializing a Puppy